oroinc/documentation/commerce/install_upgrade/installation_quick_start_dev/common-ce-1.rst

 Replace *<your_domain_name>* with your configured domain name.
 In addition, change *ssl_certificate_key* and *ssl_certificate* with the actual values of your active SSL certificate.

+Optionally, you can enable and configure `Apache PageSpeed module <https://www.modpagespeed.com/>`_ for Nginx to improve web page latency as described in the :ref:`Performance Optimization of the Oro Application Environment <installation--optimize-runtime-performance>` article.

+.. note:: If you choose the Apache web server instead of Nginx one, the example of the web server configuration you can find in the :ref:`Web Server Configuration <installation--web-server-configuration>` article.

 .. finish_common_ce_part_4

 For the changes to take effect, restart `nginx` by running: